COADVISE: Covariate Adjustment with Variable Selection in Randomized Controlled Trials: Preliminaries

 \subsection{Causal parameter, identification assumptions, and the unadjusted estimator}

 We are interested in estimating the ATE from RCT data, which is defined as:

 where the expectation $\Ex\{\cdot\}$ is taken over the target population represented by the trial sample.
-However, we can only observe one outcome for each participant, denoted by $Y$.
-Given the nature and definition of potential outcomes, we assume that the observed outcome is consistent with the potential outcome under the received treatment, i.e., $Y = Y(A) = AY(1)+(1-A)Y(0)$.
-We further assume that there is only one version of the treatment $A$, and the potential outcome of each participant neither depends on nor affects the treatment received by others (also known as the stable-unit treatment value assumption [SUTVA]).
+However, we can only observe one outcome for each participant, denoted by $Y$. {Throughout, we assume that (i) the observed outcome is consistent with the potential outcome under the received treatment, i.e., $Y=AY(1)+(1-A)Y(0)$; and (ii) there is only one version of the treatment $A$, and the potential outcome of each participant neither depends on nor affects the treatment received by others (also known as the stable-unit treatment value assumption [SUTVA])}.
 In addition, we make the following standard identification assumptions for RCT data.

-\begin{assumption}[Randomization] $A \bigCI (Y(0), Y(1), \mb X)$, where ``$\bigCI$'' denotes independence. \end{assumption} \begin{assumption}[Positivity/Overlap] There exist two constants $c_1$ and $c_2$ such that $0 < c_1 < \pi_1 = P(A=1) < c_2 < 1$ almost surely. \end{assumption} Assumption \ref{assm:random} is reasonable because, in RCTs, the treatment assignment is controlled by the experimenters.
+\begin{assumption}[Randomization] $A \bigCI (Y(0), Y(1), \mb X)$, where ``$\bigCI$'' denotes independence. \end{assumption} \begin{assumption}[Positivity] There exist a constant $\eta$ such that $0 < \eta \leq \pi_a = P(A=a) \leq 1-\eta < 1$ almost surely, for $a=0,1$. \end{assumption} Assumption \ref{assm:random} is reasonable because, in RCTs, the treatment assignment is controlled by the experimenters.
 Assumption \ref{assm:overlap} is also commonly satisfied, as the probability of assigning each participant to either the treatment or control group is fixed and non-zero in RCTs, such as $\pi_1 = 0.5$ in the case of a 1:1 randomization.

 Under these assumptions, the ATE $\tau$ from an RCT sample can be identified using the following formula:

 Thus, given a set of independent and identically distributed (i.i.d.) data, denoted by $\mc O = \{(\mb X_i, A_i, Y_i), i=1,\dots, N\}$, we can estimate $\tau$ using the \textit{simple estimator}: